Contact Lens Institute of Houston

-At Bellaire Family Eye Care, our motto is to exceed your expectations with quality service, innovative technology, and a friendly team to address all the vision needs for you and your family.
+At the Contact Lens Institute of Houston, our motto is to exceed your expectations with quality service, innovative technology, and a friendly team to address all the vision needs for you and your family.
 That motto is central to our contact lens department.

 Contact lenses are a great alternative to eyeglasses and permanent corrective surgery.
-With so many options available, we are sure to find a contact lens that is perfect for you!
+With so many options available at the Contact Lens Institute of Houston, we are sure to find a contact lens that is perfect for you!

 We excel at fitting our patients with traditional soft and hard contact lenses that treat nearsightedness, farsightedness, astigmatism, and presbyopia.
 We have expert staff who fit a vast array of specialty contact lenses for more challenging eyes.

 Have you been told that you are not a contact lens candidate due to previous ocular surgery, corneal disease, dry eyes, and/or high prescription?
 If you answered “yes,” consider scleral contact lenses.
 Scleral lenses are large diameter, rigid gas permeable contact lenses.
 They provide excellent comfort and vision to patients with a variety of ocular conditions including keratoconus, corneal dystrophies, dry eye syndrome, and previous corneal surgery (corneal transplants, LASIK, PRK, RK, etc.).